Actindo-AG/Documentation/Core1Platform/BasicPhilosophy/04_ModuleOverview.md

 For each tax zone &frasl; tax class combination you can define tax rates.
 You can determine relevant tax zones based on country, ZIP-code, B2B/B2C, and much more.

 **Countries and languages**
-Provide any country with their ISO code and supports country classifications such as European Union (EU).
+The *Countries and languages* module <!---ist das ein Modul?--> provides any country with their ISO code and supports country classifications such as European Union (EU).

 **Data hub**